 2. The N5CW device provides its Network Access Identity (NAI).
 The Trusted WLAN Access Point (TWAP) selects a Trusted WLAN Interworking Function (TWIF), e.g. based on the received realm, and sends an AAA request to the selected TWIF.

-If the N5CW device has registered to 5GC over 3GPP access (i.e, it is also a 5G UE) when the above procedure is initiated, then the NAI includes the 5G-GUTI assigned to N5CW device over 3GPP access.
+Since the N5CW device has registered to 5GC over 3GPP access ( it is also a 5G UE) when the above procedure is initiated, the NAI includes the 5G-GUTI assigned to N5CW device over 3GPP access.
 This enables the TWIF in step 4a below to select the same AMF as the one serving the N5CW device over 3GPP access.

 The NAI provided by the N5CW device in step 2b indicates that the N5CW device wants "5G connectivity-without-NAS" towards a specific PLMN (i.e. the PLMN selected in step 0).
 For example, with NAI=<5G-GUTI>@nai.5gc-nn.mnc123.mcc45.3gppnetwork.org, the N5CW device indicates that it wants "5G connectivity-without-NAS" (5gc-nn) to the PLMN with MCC=45 and MNC=123.

-4. The TWIF selects an AMF (e.g. by using the 5G-GUTI in the NAI, if provided by the N5CW device) and sends an N2 message to the AMF including the Registration Request, the User Location and an AN Type.
+4. The TWIF selects an AMF (by using the 5G-GUTI in the NAI provided by the N5CW device) and sends an N2 message to the AMF including the Registration Request, the User Location and an AN Type.

 5. The AMF triggers an authentication procedure by sending a request to AUSF indicating the AN type.
+The SUPI of the N5CW device derived in the registration procedure for 3GPP access shall be included in the request.

 6. An EAP authentication procedure takes place between the N5CW device and AUSF.
 Over the N2 interface, the EAP messages are encapsulated within NAS Authentication messages.
 The type of EAP authentication procedure is specified in TS 33.501 [15].